ceejbot/skyrim-modding/slides.md

 - careful flowcharting of what a cycle advance does when two-handed weapon is equipped; could handle grip-switch mods easily once I got this right
 - loading and rasterizing svgs
 - categorizing the many, many mod-added items

+^ The actual task of advancing cycles with edge case handling was a lot of careful work.
+I remember what is in each hand so advancing either hand and going from 2-hander to 1-hander restores what was in the other hand.
+This feels right in-game, but has lots of edge cases.

 ---